holaphil/amazing-maple-e08ae/src/pages/index.md

           business value.
       - title: Stand up for the customer
         content: >
-          Empathy for the customer or client is not a nice to have, it's a requirement.
+          Empathy for the user (customer or client) is not a nice to have, it's a requirement.
+I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build products that serve our customers.
       - title: Build brands
         content: >-
           Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis